luau-lang/luau/docs/_pages/library.md

 function rawequal(a: any, b: any): boolean
 ```

-Returns true iff `a` and `b` have the same type and point to the same object (for garbage collected types) or are equal (for value types).
+Returns true if `a` and `b` have the same type and point to the same object (for garbage collected types) or are equal (for value types).

 ```
 function rawget<K, V>(t: { [K]: V }, k: K): V?